daniel-buza/method-builder/README.md

     .call();
 ```
 This solution works, but it also requires the caller to cast both the input and the result.
-As the aim is to provide a caller-friendly way to invoke the methods, it is recommended to consider one of the two following options.
+As the original motivation is to provide a caller-friendly way to invoke the methods, it is recommended to consider one of the two following options.

 #### Override the builder method